View our staff directory here.

 Under Duran’s leadership the Tribe has raised over $31 Million to strengthen the Ohkay Owingeh Community and Culture, through the creation and preservation of affordable housing.
 Additionally, Duran represents OOHA in all matters concerning public relations, including meetings with Tribal Council Officials, Federal Agencies and Funding Institutions.
 Duran heads the HUD sponsored Mutual Help Homeownership Opportunity Program for the Ohkay Owingeh Tribe, which assists low-income Indian families in purchasing a home.

-Duran joined the NDC Board of Directors in 2016.
+Duran joined the Grow America Board of Directors in 2016.
 She was awarded a Bachelors of Science in Business Management from the University of Phoenix in 2002 and an Associate’s Degree of Applied Science from Northern New Mexico Community College.
 Duran also serves on the Board of Directors for Tsay Corporation, Cha Piyeh, Inc. Board of Directors and SNCC Board of Directors.

-Saundra Hudson
+Nicole Hudson

 Gary Perlow